TilmannBach/cloudmusic2upnp/README.md

 project status
 --------------
-This project is under active development.
+This project is not currently under active development.
+Feel free to fork and participate!
+You can also ask me for information.

+The code is working from fetching music from soundcloud to playing it on the first available UPnP media renderer.
+All controlled via a jQuery-mobile enabled webinterface.

 authors